-- The College will notify appropriate members of the campus community of any positive case of COVID-19 while maintaining confidentiality as required by state and federal laws, including FERPA and the ADA. - The College will inform those who have had close contact with a person diagnosed with COVID-19 to stay home or in their living quarters and self-monitor for symptoms, depending on status of vaccination, and follow CDC guidance if symptoms develop. - The College will document/track incidents of possible exposure and notify local health officials, appropriate staff, and families immediately of any possible case of COVID-19 while maintaining confidentiality, as required under FERPA and state law related to privacy of educational records. - The College will advise sick staff and students not to return until they have met CDC criteria to discontinue home isolation, including 24 hours with no fever, symptom improvement, and 10 days since symptoms first appeared. - The College will ensure non-discrimination against students and staff who were or are diagnosed with COVID-19.
+- When the College becomes aware of positive cases it will notify the County Public Health Department when required. - The College will notify appropriate members of the campus community of any positive case of COVID-19 while maintaining confidentiality as required by state and federal laws, including FERPA and the ADA. - The College will inform those who have had close contact with a person diagnosed with COVID-19 to self-monitor for symptoms, and follow CDC guidance if symptoms develop. - The College will document/track incidents of possible exposure and notify local health officials, appropriate staff, and families as required immediately of a confirmed case of COVID-19 while maintaining confidentiality, as required under FERPA and state law related to privacy of educational records.

+- The College will advise sick staff and students not to return until they have met CDPH criteria to discontinue home isolation, including 24 hours with no fever, symptom improvement, and 10 days since symptoms first appeared or a negative test after 5 days. - The College will ensure non-discrimination against students and staff who were or are diagnosed with COVID-19.